Wizard Gang (WIZARD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Wizard Gang Historical Price

-According to the latest data gathered on Wizard Gang live price page, the current price of Wizard Gang is 0.00132689USD.
-The circulating supply of Wizard Gang(WIZARD) is 999.84M WIZARD , giving it a market capitalization of $1.31M.
+According to the latest data gathered on Wizard Gang live price page, the current price of Wizard Gang is 0.00136874USD.
+The circulating supply of Wizard Gang(WIZARD) is 999.84M WIZARD , giving it a market capitalization of $1.37M.

 The Wizard Gang Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WIZARD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.